🌰 Intelligence Monitor · Conservation Biotech

 Genomic approaches to accelerate American chestnut restoration

-2026-02-12 · Westbrook, Jared W. et al. · Science
+2026-02-12 · Jared W. Westbrook et al. · Science

 A genome-guided strategy for climate resilience in American chestnut restoration populations